-- months after their commencement in the Institute or the termination of their contract with their former employer(s) whichever is the earlier. - It is not permissible for the Institute to enter into a business arrangement with an employee, whose contract of employment is greater than 25% of a whole time equivalent, other than their employment contract.
+- It is not permissible for the Institute to enter into a business arrangement with an employee, whose contract of employment is greater than 25% of a whole time equivalent, other than their employment contract.
 In respect of employees whose contract of employment is less than 25% of a whole time equivalent, the advice of the Secretary/Financial Controller must be sought in advance of the purchase. - It may occur that an employee of the Institute may wish to make a personal purchase from an approved supplier of the Institute, availing of discounts or other arrangements which have been negotiated by the Institute with that supplier.
 While such a transaction is not disallowed, this is a private arrangement between the employee and the supplier for which the Institute takes no responsibility.
 The employee must (a) make it clear to the supplier that this is a private transaction between themselves and that supplier, (b) negotiate privately with the supplier as to whether they may utilise the Institute discounts, etc., (c) arrange for delivery and (d) pay for all goods/services and/or delivery costs directly to the supplier.
-The Institute must not be invoiced for these goods/services and/or delivery costs. - Suppliers who attempt to provide inducements to IADT and/or to employees of IADTover and above that which would be considered commercially appropriate may be removed from all future tender lists and/or may be reported to the Competition and Consumer Protection Commission and/or the Office of Government Procurement or other appropriate authorities.
+The Institute must not be invoiced for these goods/services and/or delivery costs. - Suppliers who attempt to provide inducements to IADT and/or to employees of IADT over and above that which would be considered commercially appropriate may be removed from all future tender lists and/or may be reported to the Competition and Consumer Protection Commission and/or the Office of Government Procurement or other appropriate authorities.